 In many ways, family businesses are the unsung heroes of the entrepreneurial world.
 Resilient, hard-working and trusted by their customers, there are more than three million family firms in the UK - from corner shops to the likes of Dyson and Warburtons.

-According to the Institute for Family Business (IFB), family firms account for two-thirds of UK private sector businesses, providing more than nine million jobs and generating revenues of £1.1 trillion.
+According to the Institute for Family Business (IFB), family firms account for nearly 90% of UK private sector businesses, providing more than 12.2 million jobs and generating revenues of £1.4 trillion.
 The family business is the most common business ownership model.